← Blog/Strategy··9 min read

-Every OTA booking costs 15–25% in commission.
-Here are the five things a hotel website needs to win direct — and stop bleeding margin to Booking.com.
+Every OTA booking costs 15-25% in commission.
+The 5 features a hotel website needs to win direct bookings — and stop bleeding revenue to Booking.com.

 A boutique hotel in Fitzroy charges $310/night for a King Loft.
 Last year it ran 71% occupancy across 22 rooms — call it 5,700 room-nights.
 Roughly 65% of those bookings came through Booking.com, Expedia or one of the smaller OTAs.
 Booking.com's cut on a hotel that size is 17%.
 Do the maths: that's around $197,000 in commission, every year, walking out the door — for the privilege of having other people sell rooms the hotel already owns.